abhishekvarmasoftvision/mars-rover/README.md

 ## Getting Started

 Instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+* nodejs

+  Go to <a href="https://nodejs.org/en/">https://nodejs.org/en/</a> and install Latest version of node

 * npm
   ```sh
   npm install npm@latest -g